-As part of our duty of care to children and adults at risk, Three Wishes will always put their needs first.
+As part of our duty of care to children and adults at risk, Three Wishes will always put the child's or adult at risk needs first.
 We recognise our responsibility to the children or adults at risk who are portrayed in any of the images or communications used and will always strive to represent them positively and not as passive victims.
 We understand that all our beneficiaries must be represented as individuals with agency and identity.